JLevins189/Enterpise-App-Dev/Lab2/README.md

 ### Discrepancies in completed parts due to selected technologies

-As agreed I used React, Axios, Express as opposed to jQuery.
+- As agreed I used React, Axios, Express as opposed to jQuery.
 My Node server did not serve an index.html from the root as I was using React and used a separate dev server on a different port to do this.

-A variation of a 2D array was used (a merged array of objects)
+- A variation of a 2D array was used (a merged array of objects)

-"In addition to the previous functionalities, include several buttons that use jQuery to modify the properties of the website" - jQuery is not being used but React was used with buttons to modify website properties.
+- "In addition to the previous functionalities, include several buttons that use jQuery to modify the properties of the website" - jQuery is not being used but React was used with buttons to modify website properties.

-"Use JQUERY to enable the user to select a specific cell of the table and change its colour once it is selected like in here" - again not using jQuery but done using React
+- "Use JQUERY to enable the user to select a specific cell of the table and change its colour once it is selected like in here" - again not using jQuery but done using React

 ### Parts Missing

 - None

+### Parts Added

+- Search by country: name, capital,continent,currency name, internet domain